mikechao/tic-tac-toe-ai/docs/plan-2.md

 - Added `requestGeminiMove` helper under `src/lib/game/ai-turn.ts` which leverages `ensureGeminiChatModel` + `generateObject` to solicit structured `{ nextMove, rationale }` responses.
 - The helper validates moves against the current board’s empty cells, retries (configurable) when responses target occupied cells, and returns typed success/failure results with raw output for telemetry.
 - Prompt content includes board ASCII, round metadata, and mark ownership so future controller logic can wire it directly into the move engine.

+### 2025-11-05 Move Timing Capture
+- `requestGeminiMove` now records inference timing via `performance.now()`, returning `durationMs`, `startedAt`, and `finishedAt` on success (and surfacing timing data on invalid retries when available).
+- These metrics will feed directly into `MoveLogEntry` duration tracking once we wire controller integration, satisfying the plan’s timing requirement before introducing timeout logic.